 The first newcomer in the category is Golden Globe-winner Jóhann Jóhannsson.
 THE THEORY OF EVERYTHING goes into the Oscars with six nominations, including high profile categories like Picture, Actor, and Actress.
 Its best chance is for Eddie Redmayne’s excellent portrayal of Stephan Hawking—and in this category.
 The score has some lovely moments and does its job admirably in the context of the film, and tear ducts go a long way in swaying Oscar voters.

 I literally did an out loud “whoa!” when Gary Yershon’s name was announced on TV.
-To be clear, that’s a GOOD “whoa”.
-I have yet to see MR. TURNER (though I have the screener sitting in front of me) but I was entranced by Yershon’s music when I first heard it a month ago.
-With its bent melodies, and unorthodox harmonies and chamber orchestrations, the score cast a spell over me from the very first notes when I received the promo a month ago.
+To be clear, that’s a GOOD “whoa.”
+I have yet to see MR. TURNER, but I was entranced by Yershon’s music when I first heard it a month ago.
+With its bent melodies and unorthodox harmonies, the score cast a spell over me from the very first notes.
 I’ve been looking forward to the film ever since—strictly because of the music.
 I want to see how this unconventional accompaniment works alongside the life of painter J.M.W.
 Turner.
 Music Branch voters deserve a round of applause for thinking outside the box.

 Will Win: THE THEORY OF EVERYTHING